youdar/Udacity-p1_navigation/README.md

    - Continue to run the code and **when all is done**:
      to deactivate virtual environment, in the terminal `deactivate`

-##### Running the code:
+#### Running the code:

 With your favorite code editor update
 `LOCAL_PATH` in the files `Navigation.ipynb` and `Navigation_tools.py` with the correct path of your local

+**Using Pycharm IDE**
 If you want to use a tool like pycharm, open `Navigation_tools.py`, which gives you great way to stop in mid process
-and see the values of different variable, go to the bottom of the code
+and see the values of different variable, go to the bottom of the code and comment/uncomment the section you want to run
 ```
 if __name__ == '__main__':
     o = BananaGame()